 In the event of an accident, please inform the police immediately.
 It does not matter whether the vehicle is only slightly damaged, the accident was self-inflicted or if no other vehicles were involved.
 Please fill out the accident report that was provided to you with your rental documents and report any damage to the vehicle directly to Sixt during the rental period.
 For general emergencies in Croatia call 112, for police 192 and for roadside help 1987.

 Most roads in Croatia are in very good shape if you stick to the official routes, and it is a beautiful varied landscape to drive in.
 Roads leading to the seaside can get congested in the summertime, so if heading to the beach check out traffic information in case you need to plan an alternative route.
+The main routes through the heart of the country are the A1 and the A3.
+Different A roads come off from these major routes to Croatia's largest city destinations.
+The state D roads are also well maintained, we are sure you will become familiar with the D8 which runs all the way down Croatia's stunning coastline.

 Here are some of the most important driving rules to respect: